Disney: Aladdin: The Return of Jafar

 - Hoist by His Own Petard: At the climax, Jafar opens the earth and traps the heroes in a Lava pit...only to eventually have Iago kick his lamp into the lava, causing Jafar to electrocute, then explode into nothingness.

 - Jackass Genie: Jafar is a natural at this, wasting Abis Mal's two wishes and implying that he could just as easily twist the third to get Abis Mal to work for him.
-This later backfires on him when, after promising Abis Mal piles of treasures in return for wishing Jafar to be free; Abis Mal hesitates and asks in a Genre Savvy way if the treasure would disappear.Abis Mal: I wish for Jafar to be—(stops suddenly) Wait...How will I know that these things won't disappear once I set you free?
+This later backfires on him when, after promising Abis Mal piles of treasures in return for wishing Jafar to be free; Abis Mal hesitates and asks if the treasure would disappear.Abis Mal: I wish for Jafar to be—(stops suddenly) Wait...How will I know that these things won't disappear once I set you free?

 Jafar[losing it]: The more pressing question is: HOW WILL YOU STAY ALIVE IF YOU DON'T?!'